USGS-Astrogeology/softwaremanagement/LongTermPlanning.md

 tools including SOCET GXP, ENVI, ISIS, and within a stand-alone Python testing environment.
-For the CSM standard, there are much longer-term goals to see this standard used across the community, as it is used by the military, to standardize camera models for future proposed instruments.
+For the CSM standard, there are much longer-term goals to see this standard used across the community, as it is used by the military, to standardize sensor models for future proposed instruments.

 #### Activities in FY 20: